qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 1. **Random Priming**: Initially, a random primer with a sequence of NNNN (where N represents any nucleotide) is annealed to the BS-DNA at random locations across the genome.

-2. **First Strand Synthesis**: The 5' end of the random primer is extended using a DNA polymerase, creating the first cDNA strand complementary to the bisulfite-converted DNA template.
+2. **First Strand Synthesis**: The 5' end of the random primer is extended using a DNA polymerase, creating the first DNA strand complementary to the bisulfite-converted DNA template.

-3. **Second Random Priming**: After the synthesis of the first strand, a second random priming event occurs, where a new random primer with an NNNN sequence anneals to the newly synthesized cDNA.
+3. **Second Random Priming**: After the synthesis of the first strand, a second random priming event occurs, where a new random primer with an NNNN sequence anneals to the newly synthesized first strand DNA.

 4. **Second Strand Synthesis**: This step extends the second primer, creating a double-stranded DNA with adapters at both ends.